Tobermory Cruise with a Baby or Toddler (2023)

 Tobermory Wave is another boat tour in Tobermory, which leaves from Little Tub Harbour.
 There’s an option to book private boat tours with them.
 I wouldn’t generally recommend this company for parties with young children, only because it’s a longer cruise in a boat that is much smaller and doesn’t have any indoor seating options.
 However, unlike with Blue Heron and Bruce Anchor, you get to see the grotto as well with Tobermory Wave.

 So, if you want to see the grotto in addition to Flowerpot Island, and the Sweepstakes shipwreck from a boat in one tour, and you think your little one could handle sitting in the boat for 2 ½ hours – no reason not to go for it.
 With Tobermory Wave, an adult ticket is $70 and children’s are $62.
-They do have a 3-day cancellation policy, so keep this in mind when you book.
+They do have a 3-day cancellation policy, so keep this in mind when you book!

 What to bring on a Tobermory boat cruise with a baby or toddler